 If you see any animal that appears lost, injured, hungry, sick, or otherwise in need of assistance, please report it immediately.

-To Report Stray Animals or Suspected Animal Abuse/Neglect in Lenoir County:
+To Report Stray Animals or Suspected Animal Abuse/Neglect in Kinston or Lenoir County:

 Frequently Asked Questions:

 What is animal abuse or neglect?
 Animal abuse/neglect occurs when someone intentionally injures or harms an animal or when a person willfully deprives an animal of food, water or necessary medical care.
 Here are some signs that may indicate abuse or neglect: